 Depending on the context and domain, different metrics of fairness can be applied.
 No model will be perfect toward all the metrics, thus the choice of metric is crucial.
 The goal of the plugin is to show users in a most transparent way several metrics and the difference between them, and from there users can choose the one that best evaluates the fairness of the situation at hand.

-Right after installing the plugin, you will need to build its code environment.
-Note that this plugin requires Python version 3.6 and it works for python models developed with python 3.
+Right after installing the plugin, you will need to build its code environment; note that it requires Python version 3.6.
+The plugin works for Python models trained with Python 3.

 How to use

 Model views: Model Fairness Report

 Reminder: A model view is an additional way to visualize information about a model, model views appear in a deployed model’s version page.
 This feature was introduced in Dataiku DSS 6.0, if your models were deployed to your flows before v6.0 and you don’t see the “Views” tab, please go back to the saved model screen -> Settings and fill the Model type field with “prediction/py_memory“.

 - Sensitive column: the column contains sensitive group based on which we want to compute fairness metric.

 - Sensitive group: the reference group from which we will compute the metric discrepancies.

 - Positive outcome: the target value that is advantageous.

 Four different metrics will be computed.
 Here for illustration purposes we suppose that we are in a loan assessment use case: